 2. Access A+ content

 One of the best features of Amazon’s Brand Registry is its “A+ Content Manager” (formerly called Enhanced Brand Content).
-You should be able to find the tool under Brand Benefits, but you can also locate it under the Advertising navigation tab.
+You can access the A+ Content Manager by going to the Advertising navigation tab in Seller Central.

-Enhancing your brand content allows you to add further text and images to your product listings, over and above the standard plain-text product description.
+Enhancing your brand content allows you to add further text, images, infographics, and unique modules to your product listings, over and above the standard plain-text product description.

 Ultimately, it gives your listing a MUCH more professional look.